Dr. Jon Kaiser

 For the past several years, Candace has been able to hold down a full-time job in the tech industry, but she struggles mightily.
 Her symptoms include waves of profound exhaustion, brain fog and memory issues, daily headaches, frequent colds and flu-like illnesses, as well as depression and emotional lability.

 Candace related the following during our initial consultation, “I can’t even count the number of times I’ve cried at my primary doctor’s office.
 I’ve begged them to refer me to a clinic studying ME/CFS, but they would dismiss me and say I was too emotional, and it was probably just depression.
 It’s been a decade of people telling me there’s nothing wrong with me, and there’s nothing they can do to help.
-This experience has been hard on my whole family, as they are also at a loss for how to help, especially when I get very sad about how time is just passing me by.
+This experience has been hard on my entire family, as they are at a loss for how to help, especially when I get very sad about how time is just passing me by.
 Because of this illness, I haven’t been able to live up to what I hoped my life would be.”

-When I told Candace I believed her depression and emotional lability were a normal reaction to her being ill with an undiagnosed medical condition that was sapping her strength and vitality, she began to sob.
+When I told Candace I believed her depression was a normal reaction to her being ill with an undiagnosed medical condition that was sapping her strength and vitality, she began to sob.

-When I asked about her daily routine, Candace said, “I'm lucky I can work from home.
+“I’m lucky I can work from home.
 I take meetings lying on the couch and have at least one serious energy crash every day that lasts for 2-3 hours.
 It’s usually accompanied by a headache.
-If I need to take a client out in the evening to close a deal, I really suffer the next day with a crash.
-I also get frequent sinus infections and sore throats.”
+If I need to take a client out in the evening to close a deal, I really suffer the next day with a major crash.”

 Read Part Two - HERE